javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 #### `setCacheFromSerialized`

-Sets the internal cache of the matcher from a serialized object.
+Restores the matcher's cache from a serialized object.

 ```ts
 // Serialize cache to a serializable object